Welcome UV Awareness month, in all its Sunny Glory

 The World Health Organization (WHO): 5 to 15 minutes of sun exposure 2 to 3 times a week is recommended.
 Natural UV exposure comes from the sun, which with Vitamin D helps the body absorb calcium and phosphorus from food to assist bone development.
 The sun is the strongest between 10am-4pm.
 Try to limit activities at this time and wear sunscreen that blocks out both Ultraviolet A and B rays.
 Don’t be fooled by a sunscreen pill, sunscreen does not come in this form.
 Use your plan’s nurse line to find more ways to stay sun smart!

 Did you know you can also see a dermatologist with your plan?
 Catching cancerous moles or lesions are crucial, many individuals will notice a suspicious mark before a healthcare professional will.
 It is always helpful to give yourself an all-around check in the mirror, after all you know your body best.

 It doesn’t just stop at your skin; ensure your eyes are protected with sunglasses that block out at least 99% of the sun’s UV rays.
 The skin around your eyes is extremely delicate, to protect as much as possible try at least one pair of sunglasses with large lenses or close-fitting wraparound style.
 Your optician can help you choose the best sunglass lenses for your needs.

-Give us a call if you have any questions on benefits, network, reimbursements, or to clarify any details of your health plan.
+Give us a call if you have any questions on benefits, network, reimbursements, or to clarify any details of your health plan or medicare advantage plans.